TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 1. Detecting inferred arguments

-We will theat `_` in the same way as in the method type inference.
+We will treat `_` in the same way as in the method type inference.
-Special handling of `_` will be turn on when we will bind `ClassCreationExpression` or `ArrayExpressionExpression`.
+Special handling of `_` will be turned on when we will bind `ClassCreationExpression` or `ArrayExpressionExpression`.
-That means, we will not to support it in the `DelegateCreationExpression`.
+That means, we will not support it in the `DelegateCreationExpression`.

 2. Conditions for type inference

-The inference is entered when type argument list exist however doesn't constain any type parameters (diamond operator`<>`), or type argument list contains `SourceInferredTypeArgumentSymbol`.
+The inference is entered when there is an empty type argument list (diamond operator`<>`), or type argument list contains `SourceInferredTypeArgumentSymbol`.

 3. Checking constructor call involving `dynamic` keyword

-For type arguments, which doesn't contain any `SourceInferredTypeArgumentSymbol` (even nested), are substituted in parameter lists.
+Type arguments, which don't contain any `SourceInferredTypeArgumentSymbol` (even nested), are substituted in parameter lists.
-Those parameters, which doesn't contain any type parameter, are checked with corresponding arguments.
+Those parameters, which don't contain any type parameter, are checked with corresponding arguments.
 Checking involves respecting the type parameters' constraints and applicability of arguments.

 4. Array type inference

-We changes best common type of set of expressions by adding constraint from type argument list of array creation (e.g. `new G<_>[] {...}`, `G<_>` is added to the set of bounds(We will describe how to handle `_` and in which bounds should be `G<_>` in the description of constructor type inference)).
+We change the best common type of set of expressions by adding new constraints from type argument list of array creation (e.g. `new G<_>[] {...}`, `G<_>` is added to the set of bounds(We will describe how to handle `_` and in which bounds should be `G<_>` in the description of constructor type inference)).
-We also add constraint from target type (e.g. `IEnumerable<int> temp = new [1]`, Do upper bound inference of `IEnumerable<int>` and `T[]`).
+We also add constraints from the target type (e.g. `IEnumerable<int> temp = new [1]`, Do upper bound inference of `IEnumerable<int>` and `T[]`).
-This will ensure, that type information form target and type argument list is added to the inferrer.
+This will ensure, that type information from the target and type argument list is added to the inferrer.
-We don't have to care about constructor and where clauses because they don't help us to find type argument and initializer is already used in best common type algorithm.
+We don't have to care about the constructor and `where` clauses because they don't help us to find type argument and the initializer is already used in the best common type algorithm.

+5. Passing information about target type

-For the rest of the points we will use the following diagram to better describe the process.
+For the rest of the points, we will use the following diagram to better describe the process.

 > Object creation binding

 ![ObjectCreationBinding](./../Artifacts/ObjectCreationExpressionBinding_Improved.drawio.png)

-5. Passing information about target type

 Information about the target can come from two places.
-The first place is Variable declaration statement.
+The first place is `VariableDeclarationStatement`.
-In that case we bind the variable if we can (e.g. it is not `var`) and pass it to bind the declarator expression.
+In that case, we bind the variable if we can (e.g. it is not `var`) and pass it to the binding of the declarator expression.
 The second place can be parameter type.
-In that case it is somehow tricky.
+This case is tricky.
 There are three possible scenarios.
-We already know type of the parameter (It doesn't contain any type parameters).
-We don't know type of the parameter because it contains type parameter, although after the inference, we will know it.
+We already know the type of the parameter (It doesn't contain any type parameters).
+We don't know the type of the parameter because it contains the type parameter, although, after the inference, we will know it.
 And the last option is when type inference fails and doesn't find type arguments.
-We will describe how target type is passed in these scenarios in the following paraghraphs.
+We will describe how the target type is passed in these scenarios in the following paragraphs.

 6. Binding arguments

-There can be situation, when argument is another creation expression which needs type inference.
+There can be situations when the argument is another object creation expression that needs type inference.
-In the time of arguments binding, we would like to know parameter types because of passing it into the binding process.
+At the time, we would like to know parameter types in order to pass them into the binding process.
-We can do it by postponing binding of `ObjectCreationExpression`s and `ArrayCreationExpression`s to the time, when we start to investigate each of the constructor candidate.
+We can do it by postponing the binding of `ObjectCreationExpression`s and `ArrayCreationExpression`s to the time when we start to investigate each of the constructor candidates.
-In that time we already have exact list of the parameters.
+At that time we already have an exact list of the parameters.
+Let's do that.
-So in the binding process before constructor overload resolution, we will convert above mentioned expression into `BoundUnconvertedObjectCreationExpression` and `BoundUnconvertedArrayCreationExpression`.
+In the binding process before constructor overload resolution, we will convert above mentioned expression into `BoundUnconvertedObjectCreationExpression` and `BoundUnconvertedArrayCreationExpression`.
-When we arrive in front of checking applicability of canstructor.
-We will look at approprite type of parameters and do the following.
-If the argument is on of "BoundUnvonverted" expressions and the type of parameter doesn't contain type parameter, bind the expression with passing the info about the target.
-Otherwise try to bind it without info about target type, if it succeeds, use the type in further inference, if not, wait after the inference.
-It can happen, that the inference still succeded and we can try to bind the argument again with already determined type of target.
+When we arrive in front of checking the applicability of the constructor(before type inference).
+We will look at the appropriate type of parameters and do the following.
+If the argument has the type of "BoundUnvonverted" expressions and the type of parameter doesn't contain a type parameter, bind the expression by passing the info about the target.
+Otherwise, try to bind it without info about the target type, if it succeeds, use the type in further inference, if not, wait after the inference.
+It can happen, that the inference still succeeds and we can try to bind the argument again with an already determined type of target.

-> Note: Of cource we could do here better and use more info about target even we don't know the exact type.
+> Note: We could do here better and use info about the target even if we don't know the exact type.
-> However it would complicated the algorithm because of overloads.
+> However, it would complicate the algorithm because of overloads.
-> So We propose more simple alternative, which still have benefits in common use cases.
+> So we propose a simplier alternative, which still has benefits in common use cases.

 7. Getting information from initializer

-This step is a litte bit complicated because of overloads.
+This step is a little bit complicated because of method overloads.
-If it is a collection initializer and there are more than one overload of `Add` method, we don't know which parameter type constraint to use till its overload resolution.
+If it is a collection initializer and there is more than one overload of `Add` method, we don't know which parameter type constraint to use till its overload resolution.
 However, we think having overloads of `Add` method is not very common.
 So we could do the following.
-If it is a Object initializer, Array initializer, collection initializer with only one method `Add` or collection initializer using indexer with only one indexer, we will collect the argument type constraints.
+If it is an Object initializer, Array initializer, collection initializer with only one method `Add` or collection initializer using an indexer with only one indexer, we will collect the argument type constraints.
-Because in that case, we know that are not any other possible constraints which should hold.
+Because in that case, we know that are not any other possible constraints that should hold.
-So we will go through all initializers and if the initializer parameter type contains type parameter, we collect the argument types contraint in the same manner as in the constructor argument list.
+So we will go through all initializers and if the initializer parameter type contains a type parameter, we collect the argument types constraint in the same manner as in the constructor argument list.

 8. Coercing arguments

-After we infer type parameters of the type and choose right constructor, we have to try binding "UnconvertedExpressions" again with target type info and convert it into proper Bound nodes.
+After we infer the type parameters and choose the right constructor, we have to try to bind "UnconvertedExpressions" again with target type info and convert it into proper bound nodes.

 9. Bindining initializer list

-Then we procced as usual to bind the initializer list.
+Then we proceed as usual to bind the initializer list.

 10. Constructor inference